leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-admin.md

 <kbd>
 <img alt="Exit system" src="../../images/usermanual/notify_po_setting.png">
 </kbd>

+### Enable:
+If &quot;Yes&quot; is selected, Notify option is enabled.

+If &quot;No&quot; is selected, Notify option is disabled.

 ### Allow Notify Transportation before Advise:
 If &quot;Yes&quot; is selected, Notify PO can be done before advise.If &quot;No&quot; is selected, Notify PO cannot be done before advise.